bfetler/coronary_disease/README.md

 After scaling the data columns, we find the training data fits the presence or absence of coronary disease with 82% accuracy using either method.
 A standard error of 7% was estimated from cross-validation scores (cv = 5), which varies by 1-2% due to the small number of CV folds and random variation in the train test split.

-[Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) of normalized data gives an idea of variable importance.
-The coefficients and their absolute value order depends on the random split between train and test datasets, but in general *fluoroscopy vessel count (fluor_count)* is always at top, *chest_pain type* is in the top five, and *sex* has more influence than *age*.
+[Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) of normalized data gives an idea of variable importance, provided the coefficients are not collinear.
+The coefficients and their absolute value order depends on the random split between train and test datasets.
+In general, *fluoroscopy vessel count (fluor_count)* is always at top, *chest_pain type* is in the top five, and *sex* has more influence than *age*.
 Typical values are given below.

 <table>
 <tr>